Ch3ckm4t3C1ph3r/Lenovo-Ideapad-320-14ISK-_Coreboot-Adaptation_/README.md

 cd ../../../../
 ```

-**7.** Compile the configurationto to configure the ROM image to compile the firmware (selecting the general base code of coreboot with specific source code for manage the board; select the code behind <code>src/soc/intel/skylake</code> and <code>behid src/mainboard/lenovo/skl_ideapad320-14isk</code>).
+**7.** Compile the configuration to configure the ROM image to compile the firmware (selecting the general base code of coreboot with specific source code for manage the board; select the code behind <code>src/soc/intel/skylake</code> and <code>behid src/mainboard/lenovo/skl_ideapad320-14isk</code>).

 > [!IMPORTANT]
 > If you want to make and test the coreboot image, that you can find as coreboot_ideapad_320_14isk.rom in this repo, you can follow the config.log file contents.